Truck accidents can cause devastating injuries, especially to motorists in smaller, lighter passenger vehicles.

 After a truck accident, you need immediate legal help.
 The truck company will probably send out an investigator to the crash scene within hours of the accident, so you need someone by your side who is looking out for your interests.

-At Kapuza Lighty, our truck accident lawyers in Yakima have helped many injured motorists receive compensation after a crash has left them injured and in pain.
+At Kapuza Lighty, PLLC, our truck accident lawyers in Yakima have helped many injured motorists receive compensation after a crash has left them injured and in pain.
 We know how to negotiate with insurance companies and don’t fall for their tricks.